rasatpc/FVWM3-myEXT/setup/INSTALL.md

 # For login manager
 * COPY ~/.fvwm/setup/fvwm.desktop to /usr/share/xsessions/

-OR create fvwm.desktop with this content.
+OR create fvwm.desktop with below content.

 ---------